Grylloblattidae: Habitat and distribution

 Grylloblattodea are nocturnal extremophiles typically found in leaf litter and under stones in extremely cold environments, usually at higher elevations.
 They are known to inhabit cold temperate forests to glaciers and the edges of ice sheets.
 Studies of several North American populations of Grylloblatta have found extremely narrow physiological temperature tolerances, with supercooling points around –4 °C and upper lethal limits near +27 °C, indicating that these insects are specialized for cold.
-They can be killed at colder temperatures due to ice formation in the body, so when the temperature drops below their optimal range they survive by living under snow pack near the soil.
-They have a very narrow range of temperatures that they prefer and cannot withstand high temperatures; many species are killed when the temperature rises about 5 °C above their optimal temperature.
+They can be killed at lower temperatures due to ice formation in the body, so when the temperature drops below their optimal range they survive by living under snow pack near the soil.
+They are very sensitive to heat; many species are killed when the temperature rises about 5 °C above their optimal temperature.
 They move in response to the seasons so as to maintain an optimal temperature in their foraging habitat.

 Grylloblattidae are patchily distributed in glaciers, caves, montane environments, and occasionally lower-elevation forests in western North America, East Asia (Korea and Japan), and Central Asia (Siberia, China, and Kazakhstan).
 They are predicted to occur in several other mountain chains in Asia, including parts of the Himalayas.